FREE Consult: Master More - Faster - for Impressive Boards ScoresSCHEDULE CALL

 In some specialties, having AOA matters much more than in others.
 The specialties where AOA has the largest benefit for matching include:

-• Neurological surgery (28% higher match rate for AOA members),
+• Physical medicine and rehabilitation (18% higher match rate for AOA members),

 On the other hand, AOA membership had little benefit on the match rate for many of the less competitive specialties, including: